LTL vs Parcel Hundredweight – Which Service is Right for You

 Which Service is Right for You?

-The next time you need to decide between an LTL service and one of the multi-package services offered by UPS and FedEx, consider the pricing information and benefits we’ve provided here.
+The next time you need to decide between an LTL shipping service and one of the multi-package or parcel package services offered by UPS and FedEx, consider the pricing information and benefits we’ve provided here.
 If you’re still on the fence after weighing your options, just remember, it never hurts to get a quote.
 Further, if you’re new to high-volume shipping and haven’t yet talked to the various LTLs about contract discounts, it may be time to explore your options.

 For more articles like this, subscribe to our newsletter!